-After police and secret police home raids, at least eight bloggers were jailed "to intimidate all others who want to speak about freedoms", a relative of one told Forum 18.
-Tashkent blogger Adkham Olimov, jailed for 15 days and fined at a midnight court hearing, had to pay for his own jailing.In an attempt to clamp down on public discussions of religious freedoms, police and secret police officers between late August and early September raided without warrants the homes of at least ten bloggers who write on such themes in at least five regions of Uzbekistan.
-Courts then handed many of them fines and jail terms of up to two weeks, Forum 18 notes.
+After police and SSS secret police raids, at least eight bloggers were jailed "to intimidate all others who want to speak about freedoms", a relative of one told Forum 18.
+Tashkent blogger Adkham Olimov, jailed for 15 days and fined at a midnight court hearing, had to pay for his own jailing.In an attempt to stop public discussion of freedom of religion and belief issues, ordinary police and State Security Service (SSS) secret police officers between late August and early September raided without warrants the homes of at least 10 bloggers who write about this.
+The raids took place in at least five regions of Uzbekistan.
+Courts then fined many of the bloggers with jail terms of up to two weeks, Forum 18 notes.
 The authorities "wanted to showcase the jailings to intimidate all others who want to speak about freedoms", a relative of one of the bloggers told Forum 18.

-Names of only eight of the jailed bloggers are known to Forum 18, but human rights defenders suspect that the number could have been greater.
-As well as those jailed, at least three other bloggers are known to have been raided, detained or questioned (see below).
+Names of only eight of the jailed bloggers are known to Forum 18, but human rights defenders suspect that the actual number fined and jailed is greater.
+As well as those jailed, at least three other bloggers are known to have been raided, detained, or questioned (see below).

 According to Ikramov and independent local news agencies, the eight bloggers were all freed from custody between 6 and 11 September.
 "The authorities warned them not to speak publicly about their arrests on Facebook and other social media," Ikramov told Forum 18.
 "It was good that independent media and rights defenders made noise about the arrests, otherwise the authorities could have opened criminal cases against some."